Triangle Height Calculator

 The altitude h of a right triangle is equal to a times b, divided by c.

-How to Solve the Height of an Isosceles Triangle
+How to Find the Height of an Isosceles Triangle

-An isosceles triangle has two heights, the height of base a and the height of base b.
+An isosceles triangle has two distinct heights, the height from base a to the opposite vertex and the height from base b to the opposite vertex.
 Use the following formulas to solve the heights of each.

 ha = √(a² – (0.5 × b)²) × b / a

-The altitude ha of base a is equal to the square root of a squared minus 0.5 times b, squared, times b, divided by a.
+The altitude ha from base a to the opposite vertex is equal to the square root of a squared minus 0.5 times b, squared, times b, divided by a.

 hb = a² – (0.5 × b)²

-The altitude hb of base b is equal to the square root of a squared minus 0.5 times b, squared.
+The altitude hb from base b to the opposite vertex is equal to the square root of a squared minus 0.5 times b, squared.

-How to Solve the Height of an Equilateral Triangle
+How to Find the Height of an Equilateral Triangle

 Since an equilateral triangle has three equal sides and three equal angles, it also has three equal heights.
 The formula to find the height of an equilateral triangle is: